Best Design Practices for Website Headers

 Hamburger menu

-Another design solution that is quite popular in terms of header functionality is hiding basic links of data categories behind the hamburger button.
+Another design solution that is quite popular for header functionality is hiding basic links to data categories behind the hamburger button.
 It is called so as its form, consisting of horizontal lines, looks like a typical bread-meat-bread hamburger.

-This button is usually placed in the header and nowadays it is a typical element of interaction.
-Most users who visit and use websites on a regular basis know that this button hides the core categories of data so this trick does not need additional explanations and prompts.
-Hamburger menus free the space making the interface more minimalistic and full of air as well as save the place for other important layout elements.
-This design technique also provides additional benefits for responsive and adaptive design hiding navigation elements and making the interface look harmonic on different devices.
+This button is usually placed in the header, and nowadays it is a typical element of interaction.
+Most users who visit and use websites on a regular basis know that this button hides the core categories of data, so this trick does not need additional explanations and prompts.
+Hamburger menus free up space, making the interface feel more minimalistic and full of air, and leaving room for other important layout elements.
+This design technique also provides additional benefits for responsive and adaptive design, hiding navigation elements and making the interface look harmonious on different devices.

-Although hamburger menus still belong to highly debatable issues of modern web and app design, they are still widely used as header elements.
-The arguments against the hamburger menu are based on the fact that this design element can be confusing for people who do not use websites regularly and can get misled with the sign which features a high level of abstraction.
-So the decision about applying the hamburger button should be made after user research and definition of target audience’s abilities and needs.
+Although hamburger menus remain a highly debated issue in modern web and app design, they are still widely used as header elements.
+The arguments against the hamburger menu are that this design element can be confusing for people who do not use websites regularly and can mislead them because it features a high level of abstraction.
+So the decision about applying the hamburger button should be made after user research and definition of the target audience’s abilities and needs.

 Fixed (Sticky) header

 Sticky headers present another trend able to boost usability is applied effectively.
-Actually, it enables to provide users with navigation area available at any point of interactions, which can be helpful in terms of content-heavy pages with long scrolling.
+Actually, it enables providing users with a navigation area available at any point of interaction, which can be helpful in terms of content-heavy pages with long scrolling.

 Double menu